Glenn K. Murphy Chairman and Chief Executive Officer, Gap Inc

 Michelle Banks is Executive Vice President, General Counsel, Corporate Secretary and Chief Compliance Officer of Gap Inc.

 In her current role, Michelle is responsible for oversight of the global archives, records and privacy; equity administration; governance; integrity and compliance; legal; and regulatory compliance functions.
 She joined the Gap Inc. Legal Department in 1999.
 Prior to becoming General Counsel in 2006, Michelle established and led Gap Inc.’s corporate compliance and corporate governance functions.

 Before joining Gap Inc., Michelle was in-house legal counsel for the NBA’s Golden State Warriors, and prior to that, worked in Japan as American counsel for ITOCHU Corporation, a publicly held trading company.
 She was also associated with several law firms, including Morrison & Foerster in California and New York, focusing on corporate finance and international transactions.

 Michelle graduated from UCLA with degrees in Law and Economics, and was admitted to the California bar in 1988.
 Michelle serves on the Board of Directors of Minority Corporate Counsel Association and is Chair of the Executive Advisory Council of the Association of Corporate Counsel Bay Area Chapter.
 She also serves as Chair of United Way of the Bay Area’s legal community cabinet.

 EVP, Global Supply Chain, Gap Inc.

-Colin Funnell is Executive Vice President of Global Supply Chain for Gap Inc.
+Sonia Syngal is Executive Vice President of Global Supply Chain for Gap Inc.

-Colin is responsible for managing Gap Inc.'s global supply chain, which includes the company’s logistics network and sourcing operations for both apparel and non apparel, spanning more than 50 countries.
+Sonia is responsible for managing Gap Inc.’s global supply chain, which includes the company’s logistics network and sourcing operations for both apparel and non-apparel, spanning nearly 40 countries.

 EVP, Global Product Operations, Gap Inc.

 Tom is a proven retail technology executive with significant experience building global platforms.
 Through his 20-year career, Keiser has led major global technology initiatives for consumer product and retail companies.
 Tom joined Gap Inc. in 2010 as the company’s Chief Information Officer.